ksoliven/mywebsite/README.md

 # Changes - 08/2022
 * updated certification section to account for my new AWS certification through the She Builds program
 * updated project numbers
+* removed the form due to a 405 error
+* updated my website to use my updated resume

 # Todos
 * will need to update an internal scrolling for projects and a link for a personal project